Join the HJF Team!

-The Infectious Disease Clinical Research Program is seeking a Research Physician to be based at the Naval Medical Center Portsmouth to direct and support clinical research protocols with an emphasis on infectious disease multisite protocols conducted in the military setting.
-These protocols are conducted by the Infectious Disease Clinical Research Program (IDCRP) at the Uniformed Services University of the Health Sciences (USUHS) in Bethesda, Maryland.
-The position will be hired through the Henry M. Jackson Foundation for the Advancement of Military Medicine (HJF).
+HJF is seeking a Research Physician to be based at the Naval Medical Center in Portsmouth, VA to direct and support clinical research studies, including development and execution of new protocols, with an emphasis on infectious disease multisite protocols conducted in the military setting.
+These studies are conducted by the Infectious Disease Clinical Research Program (IDCRP) at the Uniformed Services University of the Health Sciences (USU) in Bethesda, Maryland.
+The position will be hired through The Henry M. Jackson Foundation for the Advancement of Military Medicine (HJF).
 HJF provides scientific, technical and programmatic support services to IDCRP.
+US Citizenship is required for this position.

-We are seeking a qualified physician (M.D. or D.O.) with training or experience in adult infectious disease, and preferably also epidemiology or public health.
+We are seeking a qualified physician (M.D. or D.O.) with training or experience in internal medicine and/or adult infectious disease, and preferably also epidemiology or public health.
 Prior experience in the conduct of clinical research, a demonstrated record of publication in peer-reviewed medical journals, and excellent written/oral communication skills are important qualities.
-The candidate will serve a lead role in the development and execution of clinical research protocols and will be a clinical provider in the Infectious Disease Department.
+The candidate will serve a lead role in the development and execution of clinical research protocols and will be a clinical provider at Naval Medical Center Portsmouth.

 Minimum Education/Training Requirements: M.D., D.O., or equivalent degree.

-Minimum Experience: Infectious Diseases Fellowship training, preferably also Epidemiology/Public Health training.
+Minimum Experience: Internal Medicine Residency and/or Infectious Diseases Fellowship training, preferably also Epidemiology/Public Health training.

 Physical Capabilities: Standing and sitting.
 Able to meet travel requirements to support clinical research in potentially austere environments as required.